LinuxCoder13/AmmOS/README.md

+AmmOS — is free software and pseudo-OS (x86-64), licensed under GNU GPL v3.
+It's an experimental modular shell-driven system built for fun, learning, and low-level control.
-AmmOS - is open sourse guest OS(x86-64) is made for experimental/educational purpose it's can be runed only in Linux(Debian, Ubuntu, ...
+AmmOS is made for experimental/educational purpose it's can be runed only in Linux(Debian, Ubuntu, ...
 WSL2)  for compile write in '.' folder ->
 (`./make.sh`) and run in main folder (`./run`).

 AmmOS is licensed under the GNU General Public License v3.0 or later.
 See LICENSE for details.

+# Dependencies
+`nasm` && `gcc`

 # AmmOS CLI Commands